-Similarly with previously synthesized infinite-layer nickelate superconductors family \cite{DLi,DLi1,SZeng,MOsada,MOsada1,GAPan,SZeng1}, the La$_3$Ni$_2$O$_7$ hosts a layered structure with the conducting NiO$_2$ layer hosting isostructure with that of the CuO$_2$ layer in the cuprates.
-In La$_3$Ni$_2$O$_7$, each unit cell consists of two NiO$_2$ layers connected by the Ni-O-Ni $\sigma$ bond, through the O$_{p}$ orbitals on the intercalating LaO layer.
-Under pressure, the material experiences a structural transition during which the bonding angle changes from 168\degree~ to 180\degree~ along the c-axis~\cite{HSun}, changing the orthorhombic space group from Amam to Fmmm.
-First-principle calculations suggest that such structural transition metallizes the $\sigma$ bonding and changes the band structure from weakly insulating to metallic\cite{HSun}, under which SC emerges.
+Similar to previously synthesized infinite-layer nickelates \cite{DLi, DLi1, SZeng, MOsada, MOsada1, GAPan, SZeng1}, La$_3$Ni$_2$O$_7$ exhibits a layered structure, wherein the conducting NiO$_2$ layer shares structural similarities with the CuO$_2$ layer found in the cuprates.
+In the crystal structure of La$_3$Ni$_2$O$_7$, each unit cell comprises two NiO$_2$ layers interconnected by the Ni-O-Ni $\sigma$ bond.
+This bonding occurs through the participation of an intermediate oxygen atom originating from the intercalating LaO layer.
+Note that although La$_3$Ni$_2$O$_7$ is an established material\cite{Tsato,DKSeo,YKoba,MGreen1,MGreen2,CDLing,GWu,TFuka,VIVoronin,DOBan,THosoya,bareU,MNakata,YMoch,ZLi,JSong,ZLiu}, its properties are fundamentally changed under pressure as it has induced a structural transition leading to a change in the bonding angle along the $c$-axis from 168\degree to 180\degree \cite{HSun}.
+This transition also prompts a shift in the crystal's orthorhombic space group from Amam to Fmmm.
+First-principles calculations indicate that this structural transformation results in the metallization of the $\sigma$ bonding and a concurrent alteration of the band structure from weakly insulating to metallic behavior \cite{HSun}.

-We note that in the experiment \cite{HSun}, some samples are insulating and cannot be tuned to metallic under pressure.
-This should be related to the presence of slightly deficient oxygens in La$_3$Ni$_2$O$_{7-\delta}$.
-Previous experiments\cite{Goodenough,Taniguchi} have shown that, when the oxygen-deficient variant $\delta>0.08$, the material will turn into weak insulator in ambient pressure.
-These experiment facts indicate that the apical-oxygen deficiency is a non-negligible factor even in superconducting samples, which we shall study in this work.
+In the experiment conducted by Sun et al. \cite{HSun}, it is noteworthy that not all samples of nickelates exhibited SC or even a metallic behavior under pressure.
+The resistivity is very sensitive to the oxygen content.
+Certain samples remained insulating and could not transition to a superconducting state.
+This behavior could be attributed to the presence of slightly oxygen-deficient compositions, specifically in La$_3$Ni$_2$O$_{7-\delta}$.
+Previous experimental investigations \cite{Goodenough, Taniguchi} have demonstrated that when the oxygen deficiency, denoted as $\delta$, exceeds 0.08, the material transforms into a weak insulator even under ambient pressure.
+These experimental observations underscore the importance of apical-oxygen deficiency as a non-negligible factor, even in superconducting samples.